3. Late 1800s

 A Feud and Possible Duel in Covington in 1895

 Dueling in various forms was popular in Europe and American in the 1700s into the mid-1800s.
 They occurred to defend ones honor by demonstrating a willingness to risk ones life.
 Duels were particularly common among junior officers and nobility.
 They were also popular, especially in the South, during the first half of the 1800s, but declined dramatically after the Civil War.
 Some states, like Kentucky, required in their State Constitution that any members holding public office needed to swear that they never engaged in a duel with deadly weapons; it still stands.
-Even though the Civil War had ended 30-years earlier, some animosities still existed in Northern Kentucky between those that had served in the Confederate and Union armies.
+Even though the Civil War ended in 1865, some animosities still existed in Northern Kentucky between those that had served in the Confederate and Union armies.
 There were also men that took any personal attacks on their character very seriously.
 One such man was Colonel John Leather Sandford, a former Confederate officer and grandson of one of the earlier settlers of the area, General Sandford.
 (See 1.
 The Beginnings.)
 In 1895, William Goebel, a politician, made some abrasive accusations appearing in a paper against Sandford.
 Goebel created many political enemies, but was skilled in advancing his personal agendas, and was known as “Boss Bill” and the "Kenton (Co.)
 King."
 The two men noticed and confronted one another in downtown Covington at Madison Avenue and 5th Street on April 11, 1895.
 Sandford was shot to death by Goebel in what some witnesses said was a duel, while others said it was in self-defense.
 In early 1900, William Goebel became Governor of Kentucky for a brief four days in early 1900 before being assassinated after a highly contested election.
 It was just after the Democratic Kentucky Legislature had rejected the election of Republican William S. Taylor who served as Governor for less than two months.
 Goebel was the only U.S. Governor ever assassinated.
 His assassin was never found.

 The Economic Panic of 1896